 This Master’s degree programme is for you who wish to deepen your knowledge in sustainable management of natural resources.
 The studies has a special focus on bioeconomy, i.e., the use of renewable natural resources for producing food, energy, products and services.

 You will obtain skills in participatory processes and conflict management in the field of natural resource management.
 You will also gain advanced project management and leadership skills and be able to improve your communication skills.
 The degree title is Master of Natural Resources.

 The studies comprise 60 ECTS (30 ECTS consist of 7 courses and 30 ECTS of the thesis) and are completed in two years.
-The major part of the studies and instruction is conducted using a learning platform.
-The thesis work is realized as a research and development project related to working life.
+The major part of the studies and instruction is conducted using a learning platform, with the option to conduct the studies virtually 100 %.
+The thesis work is realised as a research and development project related to working life.

 Graduates can pursue careers in e.g., governmental departments and agencies, environmental agencies (private and public), consulting companies, producers of products from natural resources, and non-governmental organizations.
 A future career in research and development is also a possibility, as well as becoming self-employed.